Emmylytics/hng-stage2-sql-business-analysis/README.md

-# 📊 TradeZone Marketplace Analysis (SQL Project)
+# 📊HNG Stage 2 SQL Business Analysis (TradeZone Marketplace Analysis)

-## 📌 Project Overview
+## 🧾Project Overview
 This project analyzes marketplace performance data from TradeZone (2023–2024) to uncover insights into customer conversion, seller performance, and product-driven revenue.

-The goal is to simulate a real-world data analyst workflow — from data cleaning and SQL analysis to business insights and recommendations.
+The goal is to simulate a real-world data analyst workflow, from data cleaning and SQL analysis to business insights and recommendations.

 ---